preames/public-notes/multiple-exit-vectorization.rst

        ivec += PageSize - ivec % PageSize;
    }

 That code is very confusing, so let me try to explain what we're doing here.
 We've added an addition predicate for the load to mask off any lanes past the end of the current page.
-Then we advance the vector loop either by VF if we're not near a page, or to the start of the next page if we were.
+Then we advance the vector loop either by VF if we're not near a page boundary, or to the start of the next page if we were.
 The result here is a vector loop which naturally aligns to the page boundary on the first one it encounters.

 This form reduces code complexity and code size, at the cost of additional predication.
 It does nothing about the fraction of time spent running full vector widths as the number of accesses increase though.

+One LLVM specific note on this approach.
+LLVM's dereferenceability reasoning is currently at the abstract memory object level, not the physical level.
+Before implementing anything that leveraged page boundary information, we'd need to untangle some nasty problems around the definition of ptrtoint and assumes about the meaning of dereferenceability.

 **Exit Predication**